-As of December 31, 2018, the Company had approximately \$53.9 million of Federal net operating losses that will begin to expire in 2027.
-As of December 31, 2018, the Company's wholly owned subsidiary had approximately \$2.6 million of operating losses in Switzerland which have begun to expire.
-As of December 31, 2018, the Company had approximately \$7.7 million of New Jersey and approximately \$40.6 million of Massachusetts operating losses that will begin to expire in 2029 and 2033, respectively.
-As of December 31, 2018, the Company had approximately \$0.2 million of federal research and development credits that will begin to expire in 2027.
+As of December 31, 2019, the Company had approximately \$75.9 million of Federal net operating losses that will begin to expire in 2027.
+As of December 31, 2019, the Company's wholly owned subsidiary had approximately \$1.7 million of operating losses in Switzerland which will expire in 2020.
+As of December 31, 2019, the Company had approximately \$7.7 million of New Jersey and approximately \$63.9 million of Massachusetts operating losses that will begin to expire in 2029 and 2033, respectively.
+As of December 31, 2019, the Company had approximately \$0.2 million of federal research and development credits that will begin to expire in 2027.
 The Internal Revenue Code ("IRC") limits the amounts of net operating loss carryforwards that a company may use in any one year in the event of certain cumulative changes in ownership over a three-year period as described in Section 382 of the IRS.
-The Company has not performed a detailed analysis to determine whether an ownership change has occurred as of December 31, 2018.
+The Company has not performed a detailed analysis to determine whether an ownership change has occurred as of December 31, 2019.

 On December 22, 2017, the United States enacted tax reform legislation commonly known as the Tax Cuts and Jobs Act (the "Act"), resulting in significant modifications to existing law.
 The Company completed the accounting for the effects of the Act during 2017.
-The Company's financial statements for the year ended December 31, 2017, reflected the effects of the Act which included a reduction in the corporate tax rate from 34% to 21%.
-Accordingly, the Company's deferred tax assets and liabilities were revalued at the enacted rates effective in 2018 and in future years; the reduction in federal rate from 34% to 21% resulted in no impact to total income tax expense.
+The Company's financial statements for the year ended December 31, 2017 reflected the effects of the Act which included a reduction in the corporate tax rate from 34% to 21%.
+Accordingly, the Company's deferred tax assets and liabilities were revalued at the enacted rates expected to be effective in 2018 and in future years; the reduction in federal rate from 34% to 21% resulted in no impact to total income tax expense.
 In addition to the federal rate change impact, the Company accounted for the impact of legislation on the timing of deferred tax positions and overall financial statement presentation, resulting in a total income tax benefit of \$9.4 million related to future implications of indefinite lived deferred tax positions in 2017.
-As the accounting for the effects was complete during 2017, no further changes impacted tax positions during the period ending December 31, 2018.
+As the accounting for the effects was complete during 2017, no further changes impacted tax positions during the period ending December 31, 2019 and 2018.